Lukamanvelidze/Robocup-project/README.md

-## this file is meant for group memebers, final presentable version of the project can be found on the main branch
+## this branch and readme is meant only for group memebers, final presentable version of the project can be found on the main branch

 ## audio Processing + Whisper Speech Recognition